juliasilge/supervised-ML-case-studies-course/slides/chapter2_01.md

 ![](https://github.com/juliasilge/supervised-ML-case-studies-course/blob/master/img/so-logo.png?raw=true)

-Notes: Stack Overflow is the world's largest, most trusted online community for developers (you may have heard of it) and every year there is a large survey of developers, to learn about developers' opinions on different technologies, work habits, and so forth.
+Notes: Stack Overflow is the world's largest, most trusted online community for developers (I bet you have used it!) and every year there is a large survey of developers, to learn about developers' opinions on different technologies, work habits, and so forth.

 ---